Unleashing the Potential of Bilingual Children through Home-School-Community-University Partnerships

 Teaching and Learning Programmes

-CRiCLE students and alumni are all members of the Second Language Education Group (SLEG) in the Faculty which provides an intellectual home for students and staff researching on second, foreign, heritage and additional language/literacy education.
-The SLEG research group also hosts or involves in a range of teaching and learning programmes including:
+CRiCLE students and alumni are all members of the Multilingualism and Language Education (MuLtiE) Group in the Faculty which provides an intellectual home for students and staff researching on second, foreign, heritage and additional language/literacy education.
+The MuLtiE research group also hosts or involves in a range of teaching and learning programmes including:

 PhD/EdD in Language and Education (LAE)